Making a Good First Impression

 You might be a top player in your field, even the cream of the crop.
 However, if you don’t know how to ace an interview, you may miss out on landing your dream job.
 If the offers aren’t flooding in like they should, it’s time to introspect.
 Could you, unknowingly, be sabotaging your chances?

-The mistakes that they make are easily correctable so let’s look at some common ones and tips on how to avoid them:
+The mistakes candidates often make are easily fixable.
+Let’s explore some common blunders and provide pointers on how to sidestep them: